Welcome

 Required documents

-All listed documents must be submitted in the original as well as a good quality photocopy.
+All listed documents must be submitted in original as well as with a high-quality photocopy.

 The Embassy reserves the right to request additional documents.